-With green hydrogen as the connecting piece, green electricity can be transformed into a transportation fuel, or as feedstock in industrial processes, where currently no climate neutral alternatives exist.
-This means that in the future, green hydrogen and derived fuels, such as green ammonia, will allow us to put wind power into the fuel tank of a container ship.
-Hydrogen can thus greatly expand the decarbonization potential of renewable energy sources.
+With green hydrogen as the bridge, green electricity can be transformed into a transportation fuel, or as feedstock in industrial processes, where currently no climate-neutral alternatives exist.
+Green hydrogen and derived fuels, such as green ammonia, will allow us to put wind power into the fuel tank of a container ship.
+In this way, hydrogen can significantly extend the decarbonization potential of renewable energy sources.

-Producing all of this hydrogen with green energy will thus help to significantly reduce emissions.
-And going beyond that, green hydrogen is also able to replace fossil fuels in the transportation sector.
-The future market for this simple molecule is gigantic.
+Producing all of this hydrogen with green energy will help to substantially reduce emissions.
+The future market for this tiny molecule is huge.

-The partners are collaborating on the development of an innovative solution that fully integrates an electrolyzer into an offshore wind turbine as a single synchronized system to directly produce green hydrogen.
+Together, they are developing an innovative solution that fully integrates an electrolyzer into an offshore wind turbine as a single synchronized system to directly produce green hydrogen.

-Siemens Gamesa will adapt its development of the world’s most powerful turbine, the SG14-222 DD offshore wind turbine to integrate an electrolysis system seamlessly into the turbine’s operations.
+Siemens Gamesa is adapting the world’s most powerful turbine, the SG14-222 DD offshore wind turbine, to integrate an electrolysis system seamlessly into its operation.

-The development will serve as a test bed for making large-scale, cost-efficient hydrogen production a reality and will prove the feasibility of reliable, effective implementation of modular offshore wind-to-hydrogen systems.
+The developments will serve as a test bed for making large-scale, cost-efficient hydrogen production a reality and will prove the feasibility of reliable, effective implementation of modular offshore wind-to-hydrogen systems.

-With the Brande Hydrogen project, Siemens Gamesa Renewable Energy is now taking the first R&D steps needed to lead the way to a future where large-scale hydrogen production is possible.
-This future vision is one where cheap and ample energy production can be utilized in hard-to-abate sectors, thereby contributing to the decarbonization of the entire energy sector, including the transportation and heavy industry sectors.
+With the Brande Hydrogen project, Siemens Gamesa Renewable Energy is taking the first steps towards the large-scale production of green hydrogen.
+This future vision is one where cheap and ample energy production can be utilized in hard-to-abate sectors, thereby contributing to the decarbonization of the entire energy sector, including transportation and heavy industry.